awsdocs/aws-cli-user-guide/doc_source/install-cliv1.md

 + Python 2 version 2\.7\+ or Python 3 version 3\.4\+
 **Important**
 On January 10th, 2020, AWS CLI version 1\.17 and later will no longer support Python 2\.6 or Python 3\.3\.
 After this date, the installer for the AWS CLI will require Python 2\.7, Python 3\.4, or a later version to successfully install the AWS CLI\.
 For more information, see [Using the AWS CLI version 1 with Python 2\.6 or Python 3\.3](deprecate-python-26-33.md) in this guide, and the [deprecation announcement in this blog post](https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/)\.
-+ Windows, Linux, macOS, or Unix
++ Windows, Linux or macOS

 You can find the version number of the most recent CLI at: [https://github.com/aws/aws-cli/blob/master/CHANGELOG.rst](https://github.com/aws/aws-cli/blob/master/CHANGELOG.rst)\.